danhetrick/perl-ircd/README.md

 	perl raven-ircd.pl <CONFIGURATION FILE>

-By default, **Raven IRCd** will load a file named `ircd.xml` located either in the directory where `raven-ircd.pl` is located, or in the `/config` directory, in the same directory as `raven-ircd.pl`.
-The directory where `raven-ircd.pl` is located will be called the **home directory** in the rest of this document;  the `/config` directory located in the home directory will be called the **config directory**. **Raven IRCd** doesn't *require* a configuration file; it will just use the default settings (see [Default settings](#default-settings)) if one isn't supplied.
+By default, **Raven IRCd** will load a file named `default.xml` located either in the directory where `raven-ircd.pl` is located, or in the `/settings` directory, in the same directory as `raven-ircd.pl`.
+The directory where `raven-ircd.pl` is located will be called the **home directory** in the rest of this document;  the `/settings` directory located in the home directory will be called the **settings directory**. **Raven IRCd** doesn't *require* a configuration file; it will just use the default settings (see [Default settings](#default-settings)) if one isn't supplied.

 # Configuration

 **Raven IRCd** configuration files are written in [XML](https://en.wikipedia.org/wiki/XML), and have several useful features.
-All server configuration is done through one or more XML configuration files; the default configuration file is named `ircd.xml`, and is located in the **config** directory.
+All server configuration is done through one or more XML configuration files; the default configuration file is named `default.xml`, and is located in the **settings** directory.

-All configuration elements can be set in any configuration file loaded by **Raven IRCd**, and do not have to be in `ircd.xml`. **Raven IRCd** can also start without a configuration file; if the configuration file does not exist or can't be found, **Raven IRCd** is loaded with default settings, opening a listening port on 6667 and allowing clients from any host to connect.
+All configuration elements can be set in any configuration file loaded by **Raven IRCd**, and do not have to be in `default.xml`. **Raven IRCd** can also start without a configuration file; if the configuration file does not exist or can't be found, **Raven IRCd** is loaded with default settings, opening a listening port on 6667 and allowing clients from any host to connect.

 ## Default settings